 Morning registration will take place at the start of school at 9.00am.
-The registers will remain ‘open’ for 15 minutes (if they have been sent to the office, the office staff will mark them as present).
+The registers will remain ‘open’ for 15 minutes.
 Pupils arriving after the start of school but before the end of the registration period will be treated for statistical purposes, as ‘present’ or ‘in attendance’ but will be coded as ‘late’ before the registers close.Any pupil arriving after this time (i.e. after 9.15am) will be marked as having an unauthorised absence unless there is an acceptable explanation i.e. school transport was delayed.
 In cases for example, where the absence at registration was for attending an early morning medical appointment, the appropriate authorised absence code will be entered.

-The office staff will enter any child who is late (and therefore an ‘unauthorised absence’) into the ‘Student Arrival/Leaving’ book to ensure their attendance is recorded for fire drill purposes.
+The office staff will enter any child who is late (and therefore an ‘unauthorised absence’) into the ‘Student Arrival/Leaving’ file to ensure their attendance is recorded for fire drill purposes.

 The afternoon registration for FS/KS1 will be at 1.20pm and KS2 at 1.15pm.